0niv001/rwTraining/Coding/SDLC.md

 Come up with 3 ideas of what you want to build and sketch out technical feasibility, and once you pick something, you will do the full feasibility study.

-What problem do you want to solve?
-1. Browser - Vertical Tabs, No fingerprinting, WebKit, FS view, minimal, no sign in and tracking.
-2. Something related to Music / DJ?
-3. Something related to Cybersec?

 *Technical feasibility*
 - Do you have the resources and tech to accomplish the task.